schaazzz/simple_tcp_client/_posts/2015-05-25-git-reference.md

 <!--more-->

-For reference (mostly my own :stuck_out_tongue_winking_eye:), a few pointers about using "git" with this repository for this tutorial.
+For reference (mostly my own :stuck_out_tongue_winking_eye:), a few pointers about using "git" with the repository for this tutorial.

 You can clone just the "sandbox" branch as follows: